 Almost any injury that occurs on a construction site in the course of your employment would likely allow you to at least file a workers’ compensation claim.
 Injuries resulting from construction site accidents can range from minor to catastrophic, due to the amount of risk working in construction entails.
 Injuries from construction sites can include, but are not limited to:

 - Crush injuries

 - Internal injuries

 - Blindness or hearing loss

 - Emotional trauma, such as Post-Traumatic Stress Disorder (PTSD)

 Multiple parties can be held liable for a construction accident, including the contractor, subcontractor, construction site owner, property developer, engineers, equipment manufacturer, or another party involved in the construction project.
-For example, if you were working on a scaffold that collapsed and became injured, it is possible both the manufacturer of the scaffold and the contractor in charge of the site could be found liable.
+For example, if you were working on a scaffold that collapsed and became injured, it is possible both the manufacturer of the scaffold, the contractor in charge of the site and the owner of the site could be found liable.

 If you are filing a workers’ compensation claim, the benefits you can receive are limited to:

 - Rehabilitation benefits if you require physical therapy or a similar service to be able to return to work

 - Potential disability benefits if the injury has left you disabled or unable to return to work